-We have the impression that the humanitarian aid is becoming more and more the subject of an internal political power struggle and its real objectives are of secondary importance to it.
-Médecins sans Frontières is a humanitarian relief organisaIn late 1993, under pressure from the Serbs, UNPROFOR temporarily decided not to deploy the Dutch contingent (Dutchbat) scheduled to replace the Canadian battalion in the Srebrenica and Zepa enclaves.
+Graziella Godain, MSF France/MSF Belgium, Field Coordinator in Srebrenica, October 1993-April 1994 (in French), interviewed in 2000 In late 1993, under pressure from the Serbs, UNPROFOR temporarily decided not to deploy the Dutch contingent (Dutchbat) scheduled to replace the Canadian battalion in the Srebrenica and Zepa enclaves.
 The Canadians had been a great help to the populations by helping MSF teams as much as possible.